 We humans are in this life and in this world to be challenged by the world to see how strong and stable we are.
 Providence places us in an environment which is suitable and relevant to the lessons we must learn; this will happen whether we meditate or not.
 It is just that by growing in self-awareness through conscious breathing and/or meditation, we are able to embrace our experiences more fully and learn our lessons so we don’t have to constantly repeat them.

 In the beginning practice of walking meditation, find a quiet place in nature to walk and practice connected breathing while remaining centered and composed.
 Walk, breathe and feel the deep serenity of the Christ Light in your heart.
-Gradually, let the serenity and light envelop the body and feel the solar plexus center.
+Gradually, let the serenity and light envelop the body and feel the solar plexus center; be like an egg with the sun at the center (the yolk) enveloped in an atmosphere of light.
 Just walk and be at peace.
 Become familiar with this state and learn to comfortably maintain it.
 In the beginning, there will come a point, like exercise, when it is time to relax and rest; and like exercise, keep practicing and increasing the time you can maintain the inner peace and composure.

 Practicing being in the present moment with the Spirit will reveal our undeveloped states, such as: a lack of faith in the Spirit as we feel fear, uncertainty or insecurity in a tense situation; a lack of resolve and commitment to our ideals when we are distracted by temptations which casts doubt on our true priorities; feeling disappointment because we project expectations into the present event, experience, or person; or allowing the ego to dominate and control the present moment because we are not being selfless, open and receptive to the Spirit’s guidance.
 This is why we practice.

-After reaching a level of proficiency with the walking meditation, try the Walmart challenge!
+After reaching a level of proficiency with the walking meditation, try the “walking in the world” challenge!
 Don’t be fooled by the simplicity of this exercise, it has many physical, mental and spiritual benefits, and the practice of “conscious walking’ will also help in the practice of consciously being in the stillness and presence of God.
 Knowledge and awareness of the Divine Presence grows the longer we remain in the stillness.